aryamanB0506/coffeechAI/README.md

 ## 💡 Inspiration

-As interns thrown into complex organizations, we experienced firsthand how hard it is to:
+As interns thrown into complex organizations, we experienced firsthand how hard it is to -
 - Understand internal systems and data structures
 - Know *who* to ask for help
 - Avoid Slack spam and awkward cold messages